 The city of Nara is famous for its many shrines and temples, many of which date back to the 8th century when Nara was Japan’s first permanent capital.
 Eight locations are UNESCO World Heritage Sites.
 This is the most popular destination for tourists using the Kintetsu Kyoto Line.

-Train time: 35 – 50 minutes depending on the train
+Train time: about 35 – 50 minutes depending on the train

 A Kintetsu train bound for Nara